Josh-Medina/Active-Directory-Homelab-Projects/Azure AD Projects/Azure Part 2/Azure Part 2.md

-## Creating New User, Modifying Password Policies, and Setting Permissions
+## Creating Users, Password Policy Adjustments, Permission Settings, and Folder Mapping

 In this second part of the Azure AD project, I created a new user with Powershell, modified password policies, and granted RDP permissions to the user.
 I also mapped and created a shared folder on the server for the new user.
 Finally I created a sample text document to ensure proper configuration.